-In the case study ...

-And ...

-in those cases, the footage greatly assisted Professional Standards Command to investigate the complaint and determine the outcome.

-- in 21 of those cases, the footage exonerated the police officers of wrongdoing - in one case, Professional Standards Command determined that police officers did use excessive force.
+In the case study And the sample group of police officers activated their BWC and captured footage in 22 out of 30 (73.3 per cent) of the incidents they should have in those cases, the footage greatly assisted Professional Standards Command to investigate the complaint and determine the outcome. in 21 of those cases, the footage exonerated the police officers of wrongdoing • in one case, Professional Standards Command determined that police officers did use excessive force.